 Adobe Creative Cloud is Adobe’s subscription-based cloud platform with multiple software tools for creatives.
 This is one of their most relevant offers.

-Here you will find their flagship products Photoshop, Illustrator, InDesign, Premiere Pro, After Effects, etc. The over 20 software tools included cover everything: photo editing, video editing, animation, and more.
-Other valuable workflow solutions to manage different tasks are included such as Acrobat and Lightroom, or the newer, user-friendly Creative Cloud Express.
+Here you will find their flagship products Photoshop, Illustrator, InDesign, Premiere Pro, After Effects, etc. The over 20 software tools included covering everything: photo editing, video editing, animation, and more.
+Other valuable workflow solutions to manage different tasks are included, such as Acrobat and Lightroom, or the newer, user-friendly Creative Cloud Express.
 More details in our Adobe Creative Cloud pricing breakdown.

 And the guys over at ProDesignTools did the math and concluded Creative Cloud subscribers totaled 22 million in 2020 and around 26 million at the end of 2021.

 In communications about their last quarterly report for 2021, the company shared that they continued to experience accelerated adoption of Creative Cloud subscriptions by capturing new subscribers and turning customers from their old, installable Creative Suite products into Creative Cloud subscribers.

 This is very interesting to know, as we saw earlier, how subscription revenue represented 92% of total revenue in 2021, how Digital Media subscriptions were responsible for 73% of that income, and how Creative Cloud alone brought in $9.54 billion.